-For storage, it comes with 4x SATA ports and a 1x M.2 connector for fast NVME SSD.
-It can support up to 64GB of DDR4 RAM clocked up to 3200MHz which is more than what an H410 motherboard can support and surely a higher clocked memory module helps in better performance.
+For storage, it comes with 4x SATA ports and a 1x M.2 connector for a fast NVME SSD.
+It can support up to 64GB of DDR4 RAM clocked up to 3200MHz which is more than what an H410 motherboard can support and surely a higher-clocked memory module helps in better performance.

-At the I/O, there are a total of 6x USB ports and 1x PS/2 port for peripheral connectivity which is admirable as a lot of entry-level boards don’t have that many USB ports.
+At the I/O, there are a total of 6x USB ports and 2x PS/2 ports for peripheral connectivity which is admirable as a lot of entry-level boards don’t have that many USB ports.
 For internet connectivity, you will get a single 1G LAN but unfortunately no Wifi.

 It is not the best motherboard for i3 10100F but can fulfill most of your requirements at a much lower price.

 It allows you to use the PCI-E x1 slot for any other purpose and gives you the flexibility to use connectivity options as you wish.
-Moreover, at the I/O, you have three display connectors including a DP that will be helpful if you ever use a processor with integrated graphics.
+Moreover, at the I/O, you have a single VGA connector for display output which won’t be needed unless you opt for a processor with integrated graphics.

 The best feature is, however, the EZ Debug LEDs at the top-right corner that eases troubleshooting several times.
 These LEDs can show what possible component is not allowing your system to boot if you ever encounter such a problem and these LEDs are generally available on all the MSI motherboards.

 ASRock isn’t the best when it comes to motherboards but some of its motherboards in different chipset lineups are really good for their price.
 For instance, the H510M-HDV/M.2 comes with all the ideal features not found on most entry-level motherboards.